MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Background

 Other works have used various forms of image conditioning for diffusion models to enable more expressive prompts.
 Versatile Diffusion \cite{xu2022versatile} enables the generation of image variations through a unified multimodal framework.
 Rombach~et~al. \cite{rombach2022text} proposed retriever-augmented diffusion models facilitating conditioning on particular visual styles provided via exemplary images.
 Multiple works have introduced methods to generate high-quality, text-conditioned images from low-resolution inputs such as sketches \cite{voynov2022sketch, zhang2023adding}.
 Furthermore, textual inversion \cite{gal2022image} turns concepts from example images into word embeddings that can subsequently be used during generation.
 This enables incorporating individual styles or objects into generated images.
 Lastly, Liu~et~al.~\cite{liu2023more} proposed a more general approach for diffusion guidance with image inputs using CLIP.
 Similarly, Bansal~et~al.~\cite{bansal2023universal} applied arbitrary guidance functions to more capable diffusion models.
 Such methods facilitate image generation, for example, from segmentation maps, image variations, or style transfer.
 However, this type of guidance requires a separate model and more complex, hand-crafted pipelines.
 In contrast, \model~introduces a unified, general pipeline for effective direct conditioning through classifier-free guidance, removing the need for separate components.
+Concurrent with our work, GlueGen also attempt the task of aligning additional input modalities to pre-trained text-to-image models \cite{qin2023gluegen}.
+We encourage the reader to refer to their work for more details.